-The FRDC finds itself in a unique position regarding Indigenous reconciliation; there are actions which the organisation can undertake within internal culture, but the FRDC can also embed elements in how research and development is funded and the criteria that must be included for funding.
+The FRDC finds itself in a unique position in regards to Indigenous reconciliation; there are actions which the organisation can undertake within internal culture, but the FRDC can also embed elements in how research and development is funded and the criteria that must be included for funding.
+Additionally, fishing and aquaculture are key components within Indigenous culture and have been for tens of thousands of years.
+This is displayed all around Australia with numerous examples in all corners, from middens along the coasts and rivers to fish traps, recently discovered examples of aquaculture and ongoing clear examples of first nation's people involvement in harvesting, managing and protecting natural resources and environment.